 The following tools are designed to help you use the Emissions and Energy Reporting System (EERS).

-NGER guidance material explains what registered corporations need to report.
-The NGER Technical Guidelines assist corporations and liable entities to understand and apply the
+NGER Guidelines explain what registered corporations need to report.
+The NGER Guidelines assist NGER reporters to understand and apply the

 The self-service in the Client Portal user guide outlines who can use this functionality, and steps you through how to add, edit or remove EERS users, via the Client Portal.